 Through a supporter membership you get a 10% discount on the APC when you publish in MDPI journals.

-Publish without any charge in many OUP journals.
-The agreement does not cover Linnean Society journals.
+Publish Open Access free of charge in many OUP journals.
+The agreement does not cover pure OA or Linnean Society journals.

-Publishing in Taylor & Francis hybrid journals without a charge.
-It's important that the corresponding author is affiliated to Chalmers in the article.
+Publishing in Taylor & Francis subscription-based journals without a charge.

 Publishers and journals of a questionable quality